Science Research Funding in Universities - Lords Committee launches new inquiry

 The House of Lords Science and Technology Select Committee launches a new inquiry to assess the impact of potential changes in funding on the ability of UK universities to conduct high-quality scientific research.

 - What proportion of England's overall science research is done in universities?
 How much of that is funded directly by universities?

 - Has the establishment of UKRI affected the way in which universities apply for funding for research?
 Have the changes been beneficial?

 - The Government have committed to a target of 2.4% of GDP to be invested in research and development by 2027.
 What will be the balance between investment in research-active universities and industry?
 What are the expected changes to research funding in universities?

 - Would the reduction or abolition of tuition fees impact funding in such a way as to affect the ability of universities to conduct high-quality scientific research?

-- If Brexit led to a reduction in EU students studying in England and Wales, would that affect science research capabilities in universities?
+- If Brexit led to a reduction in EU students studying in England, would that affect science research capabilities in universities?

 The Committee will begin taking oral evidence on 21 May.

 More news on: Parliament, government and politics, Parliament, Education, Science and technology, Research and innovation, Higher education, House of Lords news, Lords news, Committee news